YData123/ydata123.github.io/fa23/introml/calendar.md

 <br>
 [Davies Auditorium](https://map.yale.edu/?id=1910#!m/563685?ct/52707)

 Complementary readings marked ISL refer to sections in the book [An Introduction to Statistical Learning](https://www.statlearning.com/) (second edition).
 This text uses the R language, but the treatment of concepts is at an appropriate level for iML.
-All assignments and quizzes will be posted and due on Thursday in a given week.
+Assignments and quizzes are posted and due on Thursday in a given week.
 <br>